Christmas time is a hard time of year.

 “Fall on your knees…”

-This Christmas I felt weary because of the changes, and I spent much time on my knees.
-Fighting the battle in my heart and mind.
-I have been crying out to Him with a heavy heart, fighting to see things from His perspective.
+I begin this Christmas season feeling weary because of the changes, and I plan on spending a lot of time on my knees fighting the battle in my heart and mind.
+I have been crying out to Him with a heavy heart fighting to see things from His perspective.
 Just the other day God flooded my mind with these thoughts:

 And wearily rejoice that He was born.